let me spin a tale that's true.

 the days before the ocean won.

-of the Atlantean empire
+Queen of the Trope:

 - All There in the Manual: While the broad strokes of the plot may be gleaned just from listening to the music, a lot the of details (like the esoteric technology, or characters' names) only show up in the liner notes, in the online album supplements, or the album trailer.